Interior

 The driver's screen of course has multiple configurations to emphasise efficiency or ADAS, but also includes a simple graphic mode of two round clocks — speed and power.

-The centre touch screen is plenty big enough, and its quick graphics and logical menus let you work with little bother.
+The central touchscreen is plenty big enough, although the low-slung seating position you'll want to adopt can make it a stretch for your left hand.
+Its quick graphics and logical menus let you work with little bother.
 It has a page of telematics and coaching for cornering lines and footwork.
 The hifi on the GTS is a terrific Devialet system, another chapeau to France's high-end tech sector.

 The GTS has terrifically enveloping Sabelt front chairs.
 Only issue from the driver's point of view is that they're mounted a little high versus the dash and windows.
 But that's a reflection of this being a low-bodied car.
 Anyway, they're good for high-g cornering or long motorway stretches.